 ROI after only 9 months

 Acting upon a deeper understanding of specific success factors can help make a UK degree a reality for even more graduates.
-For example, the university now uses its analytic capabilities to quickly identify students who need additional support in their critical first weeks on campus.
+For example, the university now uses their analytic capabilities to quickly identify students who need additional support in their critical first weeks on campus.
 With early identification, the university can take steps to provide personalized services to such students.

 UK is also using visualizations enabled by SAP HANA to identify classroom utilization patterns.
 Optimized utilization means the university can accommodate greater enrollment without the need for new construction.

 Continuously understanding the value of this technology and the ways we can use it.

 Shrinking federal and state funding to universities could force UK to raise tuition.
 SAP HANA is helping UK offset these funding decreases by eliminating costs and preserving income.
 The university stands to gain an average annual benefit of $1.85 million per year by reducing software and hardware administration expenses, increasing staff productivity, optimizing facilities utilization, and improving student retention.